stephanmax/stephanmax.is/src/writing/2019/11/gaming-setup.md

 I also own a Switch, an original Xbox, and an Xbox One X. I might cover those systems in future posts.

-Update: I recently bought a ASUS ROG Zephyrus G14 gaming laptop and… well, that is a whole nother story…
+Update (November 2020): I bought an ASUS ROG Zephyrus G14 gaming laptop and… well, that is a whole ‘nother story…

 ## Sources